itswadesh/anne-docs2/docs/admin-manual.md

 ##### Store Description

 - Information about your store.
 You may also use videos, images, and animated elements that help to describe your store.
-Write unique description for rank higher in search engines.
+Write unique descriptions for rank higher in search engines.

-- Store description section has the editor, so you can easily add text (and change color, size, and font), bullet points, paragraphs, links, or additional images and videos.
+- Store description section has an editor, so you can easily add text (and change color, size, and font), bullet points, paragraphs, links, or additional images and videos.

 - Tips to improve your store descriptions